MovinIn/CS540-AI/FINAL.md

 where queries, keys, and values are represented as matrices $Q, K, V$. $QK^T$ is the score: how related the key is to the query. $V$ is the meaning of the word.

-Transformers
+#### Transformers
-Uses attention and fixed word embeddings to discover the true meaning of a word.
+1. Uses attention and fixed word embeddings to discover the true meaning of a word.
 Fixed embeddings help with not losing the original actual meaning, while attention allows for the word to get its contextual embedding.
-Feedforward allows for all words to get a new refined contextual embedding given the newfound meaning obtained through attention.
-Residual connections allow for a pipe connecting fixed embeddings to output, which combines the results from contextual embeddings and fixed embeddings to get the final output meaning.
+2. Feedforward allows for all words to get a new refined contextual embedding given the newfound meaning obtained through attention.
+3. Residual connections allow for a pipe connecting fixed embeddings to output, which combines the results from contextual embeddings and fixed embeddings to get the final output meaning.
-Although the exact order and position of words aren't explicitly built-in, we can encode its position through positional encoding.
+4. Although the exact order and position of words aren't explicitly built-in, we can encode its position through positional encoding:
-Encoders map an input sequence into a sequence of continuous representations $z$.
+      1. Encoders map an input sequence into a sequence of continuous representations $z$.
-Decoders transform $z$ into an output sequence of symbols one element at a time.
+      2. Decoders transform $z$ into an output sequence of symbols one element at a time.
 For each step, it attends to the encoder in order to produce a symbol.

-Data
+#### Data
 We can improve the quality of the training set to not overfit and regularize through augmentation of the data (adding to the training set by slightly changing existing data such as cropping, rotation, and color).

-Graph Neural Networks
+#### Graph Neural Networks
 Very similar to attention mechanism.
 Tries to figure out the meaning of a node through its connections (edges).

-Search
+#### Search
 Uniform Cost Search (UCS): equivalent to Dijkstra's algorithm (nonnegative edge costs).
 Iterative Deepening Search (IDS): a mix of BFS and DFS.
 In an incremental counter starting at $i=0$ and stopping when finding goal, do DFS but stop when $path length > i$.
 Uninformed Search: We do not know a heuristic $h(n)$ that describes the estimated distance from the node $n$ to the goal.